oapi-codegen/oapi-codegen/README.md

 ⚠️ This README may be for the latest development version, which may contain unreleased changes.
 Please ensure you're looking at the README for the latest release version.

+## Action Required: The repository for this project has changed

+As announced in [May 2024](https://github.com/oapi-codegen/oapi-codegen/discussions/1605), we have moved the project from the deepmap organization to our own organization, and you will need to update your import paths to pull updates past this point.
+You need to do a recursive search/replace from `github.com/oapi-codegen/oapi-codegen/v2` to `github.com/oapi-codegen/oapi-codegen/v2`.

 ## Install

 It is recommended to follow [the `tools.go` pattern](https://www.jvt.me/posts/2022/06/15/go-tools-dependency-management/) for managing the dependency of `oapi-codegen` alongside your core application.